OntimizeWeb/docs/_docs/15c-permissions-example.md

 # Overview

-In this section you gonna see the creation of an Ontimize application from cero using permissions on backend and frontend.
+In this section you are going to see the creation of an Ontimize application from cero using permissions on backend and frontend.

 # Creation of the application